carla-simulator/ros-bridge/carla_spawn_actors/README.md

 ## Spawning at specific position

-- It is possible to specify the position at which the vehicle will be spawned, by defining a ros parameter named `spawn_point_vehicle_name`, the `vehicle_name` part being the same as the one specified in the config file.
+- It is possible to specify the position at which the vehicle will be spawned, by defining a ros parameter named `spawn_point_<VEHICLE-NAME>`, with `<VEHICLE-NAME>` specified in the `id` field of the vehicle, in the config file.
 - It is also possible to specify the initial position directly in the config file.
 This is also how the initial positions of sensors should be declared.
+- The `spawn_point` specified for a sensor attached to a vehicle, will be considered relative to the vehicle.

 It is possible to re-spawn a vehicle at a specific location by publishing to `/carla/<ROLE NAME>/initialpose`, but only if a `actor.pseudo.control` pseudo-actor is attached to the vehicle.
 The node `set_initial-pose` should also be running to handle the message on the topic.
 It can be launched using [set_initial_pose.launch](launch/set_initial_pose.launch)